Congregation of the Most Holy Redeemer

-The organization of the General Archives began already in the time of the Founder who was careful to insure that important documents were preserved in the local communities’ archives.
+The organization of the General Archives began already in the time of the Founder, who was careful to ensure that important documents were preserved in the local communities’ archives.

-The General Archives were first established and organized in Pagani during the 19th century and the first archivist was Fr.
-Giovanni Giuseppe Sabelli who gathered and organized all the documentation produced from 1747 to 1848.
+The General Archive was first established and organized in Pagani during the 19th century.
+The first archivist was Fr.
+Giovanni Giuseppe Sabelli, who gathered and organized all the documentation produced from 1747 to 1848.

-The General Archives were first established in Rome in 1856 under the direction of Fr.
-Edward Schwindenhammer and, after the reunification of the Congregation in 1869, the greater part of the Pagani archives were transferred to Rome.
+The General Archives was first established in Rome in 1856 under the direction of Fr.
+Edward Schwindenhammer.
+After the reunification of the Congregation in 1869, the greater part of the Pagani archive was transferred to Rome.

 Fr.
 Schwindenhammer was succeeded by Fr.
 Michael Ulrich in 1862, Fr.
 Fredrick Kuntz in 1879, Fr.
 Edward Bührel in 1903, Fr.
 Jean Baptiste Raus in 1924, Fr.
 Louis Arnold in 1943, Fr.
 Philip Hoffmann in 1946, Fr.
 Maurice Meulemeester in 1949, Fr.
 Andrea Sampers in 1951, Fr.
 Hernán Arboleda Valencia in 1986 and Fr.
 Raúl Campos in 2004.

-In 1986 there were 590 dossiers dating from 1725 to 1954, organized in seven sections.
+In 1986, 590 dossiers were dating from 1725 to 1954, organized in seven sections.
 The Alphonsian documents are marked with the acronym SAM (Sancti Alfonsi Manuscripta).